till-f/NetMessage/README.md

 }
 ```

-*Note that the message classes are (de)serialized by the selected `IPayloadSerializer`.
+*Instances of these classes are (de)serialized by the selected `IPayloadSerializer`.
 By default, the `XmlSerializer` from
 .NET is used.
-Furthermore, a special string is used to terminate every message.
-The default terminator is "\u0004", i.e., the
+The payload serializer also defines the sequence terminating the message.
+The default terminator is "\u0004",
-EOT (End Of Transmission) character, but it can be changed to anything else.
-Note that the terminator must not be contained in
-the payload (e.g. in a string property).*
+i.e., the EOT (End Of Transmission) character.*

 ### 3. Initialize and start server
 Create the server instance with the port number for listening and add handlers for events, messages and requests.